marein/php-gaming-website/README.md

 ## Deploy the app

-The most convenient way to deploy the application is to use [Docker](https://www.docker.com/), either with the [Docker Compose](https://docs.docker.com/compose/) plugin or [Docker Swarm](https://docs.docker.com/engine/swarm/).
+To deploy the application, it is recommended to use [Docker](https://www.docker.com/) with either the [Docker Compose](https://docs.docker.com/compose/) plugin or [Docker Swarm](https://docs.docker.com/engine/swarm/).
-Choose a deployment environment below and follow the guide to get the app up and running.
+Choose a deployment environment below and follow the guide to get the application up and running.

 <details>
   <summary>Deploy for local development</summary>